 - Once all the information is processed, you can decide whether any activities or processes need to be restructured in order to improve overall performance.

 - This one-page value stream map gives us the flow of products or materials through the process.
-Also, help us to identify all the steps in the process that do not add value to the process and then find ways to eliminate such non-value-added process steps.
+Also, helps us to identify all the steps in the process that do not add value to the process and then find ways to eliminate such non-value-added process steps.

 - By reducing or eliminating the non-value-added activities you can ensure that customers are getting what exactly they need or expect from your company.